-In this implementation, an App Engine application schedules events in the Cron Service, then transmits those events to Compute Engine instances using Google Cloud Pub/Sub.
-Cloud Pub/Sub is a fully-managed cloud service that provides robust, many-to-many, asynchronous messaging between applications.
+In this implementation, you schedule events in Cloud Scheduler, then transmit those events to Compute Engine instances using Cloud Pub/Sub.

 A utility service on your Compute Engine instances subscribes to Cloud Pub/Sub topics and runs cron jobs in response to the events it pulls down from those topics.
 The utility runs standard scripts; you do not need to modify your current cron scripts to use them in this sample.

-By using Cloud Pub/Sub to decouple the task-scheduling logic from the logic running the commands on Compute Engine, you can update your cron scripts as needed, without updating or re-deploying the App Engine application.
-You can also change your task schedule without updating the utility on your Compute Engine instances.
+By using Cloud Pub/Sub to decouple the task-scheduling logic from the logic running the commands on Compute Engine, you can update your cron scripts as needed, without updating the Cloud Scheduler configuration.
+You can also change your task schedule without updating the utility service on your Compute Engine instances.

-Because cron jobs are typically few in number and run on an hourly, weekly, or daily schedule, this design pattern should not exceed the service quotas, which are designed for high-volume operations.
+Because cron jobs are typically few in number and run on an hourly, weekly, or daily schedule, this design pattern should not exceed Cloud Scheduler quotas, which allow tens of requests per minute and thousands per day.
 If it does, consider other application patterns, such as managing the timing of tasks directly in application code.

 Sample implementation of the design pattern

-A sample implementation of this design pattern, Sample: Reliable Task Scheduling on Google Compute Engine , is available on GitHub.
+A sample implementation of this design pattern, Sample: Reliable task scheduling on Compute Engine, is available on GitHub.

 A utility that runs on Compute Engine.
 This utility monitors a Cloud Pub/Sub topic.
 When it detects a new message, it runs the corresponding command locally on the server.

-The readme file included with the sample describes the sample in further detail, as well as how to run the sample code on Google Cloud Platform.
+The readme file included with the sample describes the sample in further detail, as well as how to run the sample code on GCP.

 Building on the design pattern and sample

-The previous sample illustrated one way to implement a reliable scheduling solution for Compute Engine using the App Engine Cron Service.
-It’s a useful design pattern because it separates the scheduling logic from the logic that runs commands on the Compute Engine instance, making it possible to change the location and execution of your tasks without having to update the scheduling logic.
+The sample illustrates one way to implement a reliable scheduling solution for Compute Engine using Cloud Scheduler.
+It's a useful design pattern because it separates the scheduling logic from the logic that runs commands on the Compute Engine instance, making it possible to change the location and execution of your tasks without having to update the scheduling logic.

 Another advantage of this architecture is the control it gives you over how cron jobs are routed to your instances.